hashicorp/vault-plugin-secrets-azure/website-docs/api.html.md

 ### Parameters

 - `name` (`string: <required>`) - Required.
 Name of the role.
 Cannot be updated.
 - `azure_roles` (`array: <required>`) - List of Azure roles to be assigned to the generated service principal.
 See [roles docs][roles] for details on role definition.
 - `ttl` (`string: ""`) – Specifies the default TTL for service principals generated using this role.
    Accepts time suffixed strings ("1h") or an integer number of seconds.
-Defaults to system/engine default TTL time.
+Defaults to the system/engine default TTL time.
 - `max_ttl` (`string: ""`) – Specifies the maximum TTL for service principals generated using this role.
 Accepts time suffixed strings ("1h") or an integer number of seconds.
-Defaults to system/engine default max TTL time.
+Defaults to the system/engine max TTL time.

 ### Sample Payload